emmett-framework/emmett/docs/dal/operations.md

 <Row {'updated': 1, 'errors': {}}>
 ```

-except that it will trigger the validation on the values and trigger the effective update of the records only on its success.
+except that it will trigger the validation on the values and the effective update of the records only on its success.
 As you can see the return value of the `validate_and_update` method will be a `Row` object containing the number of updated records under the `updated` attribute and the validation errors (if any) under the `errors` one.

 Deleting records